 The effects of overstimulation can be quite varied—from physical symptoms like headaches and dizziness to emotional responses such as anxiety and irritability.
 This article will delve into the different ways overstimulation manifests, explore effective coping strategies, and emphasize the vital role of caregiver education in creating supportive environments for those affected.
 As awareness grows, so does the opportunity to create spaces that cater to sensory needs, ultimately improving the quality of life for individuals navigating this complex landscape.
 Let’s explore this together!

 Overstimulation can feel like a lot, can't it?
 It's that overwhelming experience of too much input, leading to discomfort or distress.
 This can happen when we're sensitive to sounds, lights, textures, and smells.
-For adults, especially those on the autism spectrum, understanding sensory overload is really important, particularly in challenging environments like crowded places or emotionally charged situations.
+For adults, especially those on the autism spectrum, understanding is really important, particularly in challenging environments like crowded places or emotionally charged situations.

 As Jenna Fletcher wisely points out,